OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 Ogre is divided into three shared library groups: main library, plugins, and third-party libraries.

-### Main library {#Mainlibrary}
+### Main library

 The main library group contains the Ogre library itself and the shared libraries it relies on.
-The Ogre library is contained within OgreMain.dll or libOgreMain.so depending on your platform.
+The Ogre library is contained within @c OgreMain.dll or @c libOgreMain.so depending on your platform.
 This library must be included in all of your Ogre applications.
-OgreMain.dll requires a few other libraries like cg.dll.
+OgreMain only depends on @c libz and @c libzzip.

-### Plugins {#Plugins}
+### Plugins

 The second group of shared libraries are the plugins.
 Ogre pushes a good portion of its functionality into shared libraries so that they may be turned on or off easily.
-The core plugins that are included with Ogre have names that start with "Plugin_".
+The core plugins that are included with Ogre have names that start with "Plugin_" and "Codec_".
 You can also write your own plugins.

 Ogre also uses plugins for the different render systems (such as OpenGL, DirectX, etc).
 These plugins start with "RenderSystem_".
 This is also so that you can add only the systems you will need.
 This can be useful if you write shaders that rely on a particular system, because you can simply remove the incompatible system so that the program won't try to run incorrect code.
 This also means you can write your own plugins if you want to extend Ogre into another render system.

-### Third-party Plugins {#ThirdpartyPlugins}
+### Third-party Plugins

 The last major group contains third-party libraries and other general support libraries.
 Ogre is focused sharply on being a graphics rendering library.
 This group makes it easy to integrate external libraries to add things like physics, input, and GUI systems.
 These libraries are used together to form a full game development environment.
 You might find this piecemeal approach a little strange, but it is a very common design pattern in large software projects.
 It is harder to comprehend at first, but it is a much more flexible approach when you want to start building more complicated scenes.

 The Ogre demos and SDK include some of these third-party libraries.
 The [Simple DirectMedia](https://www.libsdl.org/) can be used to manage input events and distribute them to Ogre.
 You can also make use of Cg, which is used by CgProgramManager.
 This library allows you to produce materials with custom shaders.
 There are other libraries (not included with Ogre) that offer functionality such as sound and physics.

-### Testing vs Release {#TestingvsRelease}
+### Testing vs Release

 When you're building your application you can just leave every plugin activated.
 This will allow you to experiment with using them or not.
 But when you get ready to distribute a release build of your work, then you will want to deactivate any of the plugins you are not using.